JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 The call for talks has now closed.
 However, if you wish to attend without giving a talk, **[use this form to indicate your participation](https://goo.gl/forms/tUeBUY6uAnAo8v5m2)**.

+## Travel support

+Thanks to the generous support of MIT Sloan School of Management, the JuMP-dev committee has funds available to provide travel support to a limited number of attendees.
+The deadline for travel support requests was May 15.

 ## Schedule

 A preliminary schedule is outlined below.
 It will be updated once speakers are confirmed.
 The scheduled start of the workshop is at 13:00 on Wednesday, 27th June.
 This is to allow participants to arrive in Bordeaux on Wednesday morning.

 ### Wednesday 27 June